Clamepending/ZirconTutorial/content/posts/Robotics.md

 ```

-Dont worry about the code at the top.
+Dont worry if you dont understand the code yet, we will explain it below.
 The println() commands in the void loop(void) should look familiar.

-This code prints out the sensor values for most of the sensors on the Zircon
+This code prints out the sensor values for most of the sensors on the Zircon.

+Try uploading and monitoring the program you pasted in above.
+You should get readings for the sensors on the Zircon.

+Try turning the ball on and moving it close to the robot to see how the values change.

+Also try pushing the buttons to see how the data from the button changes from a 0 to a 1 when pressed.

+### Explanation

 Each sensor (such as a button) is connected to a pin on the Teensy (the main microcontroller in the picture below).